PGY1 Residency (West Chester Hospital)

 • Responsibilities of the clinical shift include chart review, consult coverage, ED culture result follow-up, and code response.
 Once the resident completes the required Intensive Care learning experience, the resident will provide clinical coverage for the ICU in addition to other assigned duties.

-• The resident will learn the principles of the scientific method including design, preparation, performance, and interpretation of a research project
+• The resident will work over the course of the year (with a focused project month during December) and learn the principles of the scientific method including design, preparation, performance, and interpretation of a research project.

-• The resident will gain experience in the preparation of a manuscript for publication and will improve public speaking skills through formal presentation at Ohio Pharmacy Resident Conference and a poster presentation at the Greater Cincinnati Society of Health-System Pharmacists Best Practices Poster Presentation.
+• The residents will be assigned the project during orientation and receive guidance at various points over the course of the year on data collection basics, statistical analysis, etc. The resident will prepare a manuscript suitable for publication at the culmination of the year and formally present the research at the Ohio Pharmacy Resident Conference and a poster presentation at the Greater Cincinnati Society of Health-System Pharmacists Best Practices Poster Presentation.

 • A research timeline is established to ensure the resident stays on schedule for completion of residency, along with the guidance from project preceptors.